datapower-virtual-appliance-demo/dpxx-ops/README.md

 ## Add IBM catalog sources

-The final operator we need to add to the cluster is the DataPower operator.
-It is installed from a specific IBM [catalog source](https://olm.operatorframework.io/docs/concepts/crds/catalogsource/), so we first need to add the catalog source to the cluster.
+Like ArgoCD, there is a dedicated operator that manages DataPower virtual appliances in the cluster.
+Unlike ArgoCD, its definition is held in the IBM [catalog source](https://olm.operatorframework.io/docs/concepts/crds/catalogsource/), so we need to add this catalog source to the cluster before we can install it.

 Issue the following command: